• Skip to primary navigation

 • Basting your turkey will help it cook faster, but it doesn’t make the meat moister or juicier.
 I don’t recommend basting as opening the oven door too often will drop the temperature of the oven.

-• Cover the turkey breast with foil if it’s starting to brown too much, for small turkeys, it’s not necessary.
+• Cover the turkey breast with aluminum foil if it’s starting to brown too much, for small turkeys, it’s not necessary.

 Close up of a perfectly roasted turkey